-After spending most of 2020 in lockdown, sitting outside in the sun with your mates just hits different.
+The best picnic spots in Melbourne prove that sitting outside in the sun with your mates just hits different.

-Summer is here!
-It’s time to relocate that long-lost picnic rug, saddle up the esky, and head to one of Melbourne’s many green spaces for some good times.
+It’s time to relocate that long-lost picnic rug, saddle up the esky, and head to one of the best picnic spots in Melbourne among the city’s many green spaces for some good times.

 But with so many parks to choose from, where does one go?
 Where are the best spots in which to picnic and beer, and what do they offer us?
 We’re looking for amenities – bathrooms, recreational areas and proximity to public transport.
 We’re looking for good dog-watching zones, and of course, juicy green grass and plenty of nice things to look at.